douglashill/douglashill.github.io/Content/keyboardkit-swift-6.md

 }
 ```

 The Swift compiler doesn’t know these methods simply forward the method call.
-The isolation exceptions are hidden in the `Selector` (basically a string).
+The isolation expectations are hidden in the `Selector` (basically a string).

 The solution I went for to opt out of strict concurrency here: